FEValues

 • func_interpol: an instance of an Interpolation used to interpolate the approximated function

-• geom_interpol: an optional instance of a Interpolation which is used to interpolate the geometry
+• geom_interpol: an optional instance of a Interpolation which is used to interpolate the geometry.
+By default linear Lagrange interpolation is used.
+For embedded elements the geometric interpolations should be vectorized to the spatial dimension.

 Common methods: